lbl-srg/modelica-buildings/Buildings/Resources/src/Examples/ScalableBenchmarks/ZoneScaling/README.md

 - All surfaces coordinates are offset to be relative to the origin point of their respective zone.
 This is done using the `offset_surface_coordinates` utility function in makeEplusBuilding.py.
 - If an object name contains the string "mid" or "top", these strings are replaced with anchors _{mid}_ and _{top}_ respectively.
 After scaling, these anchors will take the value "fl{i}" with i being the floor that object belongs to.
 - Zone object elevation for middle and top floors are replaced with anchors _{midZ}_ or _{topZ}_ respectively.
 After scaling, these anchors will take the value of that floor elevation.

+## Updating EnergyPlus version

+The original and template models can be ran through IDF version updater that is released with new versions of EnergyPlus.
+The existing scaled models can either be updated with the IDF version updater or by running the `scale_building_template` utility function from the updated template model.